 Despite the power of photoshop, angles, lighting and makeup, we still hold an inherent trust in photographs that should be respected.
 When someone signs up to meet with someone who they imagine to be roughly like A, they have every right to feel cheated or lied to if they are presented with B. Online dating is unreliable enough without getting surprised about how your date looks.

 In other words, if you feel like your time is being wasted by a liar who tricked you into a date, you can leave.
 If you feel like someone is taking up too much space in the subway, you can tell them to move over.
-If you feel like your opinions aren’t being respected, not based on their merit, but on other irrelevant factors, you can keep repeating your message again and again until hear you.
+If you feel like your opinions aren’t being respected, not based on their merit, but on other irrelevant factors, you can keep repeating your message again and again until hear you (or take it to a more respectful crowd, up to you).

-To the (more but not all) men and (less but not none) women out there that can do so already, I respect you.
-I am trying to, and one day will, join your ranks.
+To the (most but not all) men and (less but not none) women out there that can do so already, I respect you.
+I am trying to, and one day hopefully will, join your ranks.

 On the flip side, the guys were in no way polite in the way they left, and some comments they made were downright detestable.
 I know the situation was unexpected, but you should have all lived long enough to learn some common courtesy.
 Just because you felt deceived doesn’t mean you are allowed to be rude in return.